DELUUXE/deluxify/README.md

 # deluxify
 a spicetify-cli theme: https://github.com/khanhas/spicetify-cli

+## This readme is currently outdated
+I will update it with new screenshots at a later date (since v3 release)

 ## features

 - dynamic colors depending on cover art (sends json request with every song change)